eBay/TasCreed/docs/Upgrade.md

 	- if user wants to use checkpoint executor, it should extends `CheckpointTaskExecutor`
 2. refactor ban function, only covered ban level can be banned: this feature changes the ban logic and behaviour.
 	- there should be no usage of ban feature, so no change needed
-3. embed job/state controller into infra: internally build the api controllers in infra level, so application can simply support the tumbler apis.
+3. embed job/state controller into infra: internally build the api controllers in infra level, so application can simply support the TasCreed apis.

 ### from 0.2.4 to 0.2.5
 - no mandatory code change required for compatibility